dozjs/doz/documentation/index.md

 ---

 ### Props
-All props are stored into `props` property of the component and they are accessible through a proxy that detect changes.
+All props are stored into `props` (your component data) property of the component and they are accessible through a proxy that detect changes.
 When there are changes Doz update only the node that containing the updated prop.
 Doz uses [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to build the component UI then the props are injected inside the string.

 ```javascript